Ioana-Maraloi/Assignment-Mini-Shell-OperatingSystems/README.md

 # Mini Shell
-Mini Shell is a lightweight Unix shell implemented in C as part of an academic assignment.
+Mini Shell is a Unix shell implemented in C as part of an academic assignment.
 The project aims to replicate fundamental shell functionalities, such as executing commands, handling input/output redirections, supporting pipelines, and managing background processes.

 ## Features
 - Command Execution – Runs external programs using execvp().